turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 ### Account creation

-We will define 3 functions:
+We will define 3 functions :

 * The `checkUserExists(pubkey)` function is used to check if a user is registered with our application or not.
 It will help make sure duplicate users are not created and it will also be called from other functions to check their existence.